What is LAFTA?

 LAFTA Special Interest Groups

-Lafta has two special interest groups for members who are interested in specific types of fiber art. |
+LAFTA offers special interest groups for members who are interested in specific types of fiber art. |

 |